 Types of Flexing Savings Accounts

-There are several types of FSAs, and your employer might offer some or all of them.
+There two types of employee FSA, and your employer might offer either or both.
 They include:

 - Health FSA: Reimburses all qualified medical expenses